luisenriquez/License-Tool-Kit/README.md

-# License-Tool-Kit
+# License-Tool-Kit-v0
 THIS IS A PROTOTYPE OF POLYMORPHIC  LICENSES!!

 WARNING: This software is under development.
-Use it only for TESTING purposes
+Use it only for TESTING purposes.
+PURPOSE: To customize Generic-purpose Public licenses.

 INSTRUCTIONS: